June 20, 2022

 For example, Dimethicone is one of the most commonly used silicones in hair care formulations.
 It is a methyl silicone polymer having a range of molecular weights and viscosities.

-Dimethicone is highly hydrophobic and forms a water resistant film on the hair shaft.
+Dimethicone is highly hydrophobic and forms a water-resistant film on the hair shaft.
 This works as a sealant and prevents penetration of water molecules and other active ingredients.
-Therefore, it should be avoided
+Therefore, it should be avoided.13

 Volatile silicones that are good candidates for fine curly hair:

 However, it again depends on the type of silicone used.
-Hair products that have silicones (e.g. Dimethicone) listed among the first 5 ingredients in INCI listing are more susceptible to cause higher silicone deposition on hair.
+Hair products that have silicones (e.g. Dimethicone) listed among the first 5 ingredients in the INCI listing are more susceptible to causing higher silicone deposition on hair.

-Repeated applications may also lead to significant build up, demonstrated by heavy feel, limp down effect, distorted curl pattern, and greasy touch.
+Repeated applications may also lead to significant build-up, demonstrated by heavy feel, limp down effect, distorted curl pattern, and greasy touch.10

-However, their excessive application (especially for curly hair) can prevent penetration of water and other active ingredients to inner hair core.
-Therefore, applying too much of silicones could be detrimental for your hair.
+However, their excessive application (especially for curly hair) can prevent the penetration of water and other active ingredients into the inner hair core.
+Therefore, applying too much of silicones could be detrimental to your hair.

-Build up from conditioning products undermines the natural look and cosmetic features of hair fibers.
+Build-up from conditioning products undermines the natural look and cosmetic features of hair fibers.16

 It makes it difficult to manage and style curly hair.
 It is essential that this build up is removed to ensure a natural look and texture of curly hair.

 Though silicones are tough and highly hydrophobic; they can be removed from hair using a clarifying shampoo.
-That’s why it is advised to use clarifying shampoo once or twice a week to get rid of these build ups.
+That’s why it is advised to use clarifying shampoo once or twice a week to get rid of this build-up.17

 While silicones for curly hair can be beneficial, they can also be difficult to remove.
-Fortunately, there are a number of detergents that are specifically designed to deal with silicones.
+Fortunately, several detergents are specifically designed to deal with silicones.